wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 ### Management and policies

 - Profile management - Configure FSLogix with a storage solution like Azure Files to containerize user profiles and provide a fast and stateful experience for users.
-- Sizing and scaling - Specify session host VM sizes and depth or breath load balancing when you create a host pool.
+- Sizing and scaling - Specify session host VM sizes including GPU-enabled VMs.
+Specify depth or breath load balancing when you create a host pool.
 Configure automation policies for scaling.
-- Networking policies - Manage inbound and outbound network traffic for session hosts with network security groups, Azure Firewall, or third-party offering.
+- Networking policies - Define network topology to access virtual desktop and virtual apps from the intranet or internet based on organizational policy.
+Connect your Windows Virtual Desktop vNET to your on-premises network by using a virtual private network.
+Or use Azure ExpressRoute to extend your on-premises networks into the Microsoft cloud platform over a private connection.
-- User management and identity -  Use Azure Active Directory and role-based access controls to manage user access to resources.
+- User management and identity -  Use Azure AD and role-based access controls to manage user access to resources.
+Take advantage of Azure Active Directory security features, such as conditional access, Multi-Factor Authentication, and the Intelligent Security Graph. .
+Windows Virtual Desktop requires Active Directory Domain Services (AD DS).
+Domain-join session host VMs to this AD DS.
+Sync AD DS with Azure AD so users are associated between the two.

 ## Infrastructure and system requirements